gemanepa/swiftui-statemanagement-samples/README.md

 -   Two-way data binding with `$` prefix.
 -   Demonstrates updating username and counter.

-### ObservedObjectExampleView
+### ObservableExampleView [Available since iOS 17.0]

-This view utilizes the `@ObservedObject` property wrapper and introduces a ViewModel (`ObservedObjectExampleViewModel`) to manage state stored in an external object.
+This view utilizes the `@Observable` macro + the `@Bindable` property wrapper, using a ViewModel (`ObservableExampleViewModel`) to manage state stored in an external object.
 It showcases the synchronization of state updates between views.

 #### Features

+-   `@Observable` + `@Bindable` for managing external object's state.
+-   Introduces ViewModel for presentation logic.
+-   Two-way data binding with `$` prefix.
+-   Synchronizing username and counter updates between views.

+### ObservableObjectExampleView [Legacy since iOS 17.0]

+This view utilizes the `ObservableObject` object + the `@ObservedObject` property wrapper (both legacy since iOS 17.0.
+Replaced by @Observable + @Bindable), using a ViewModel (`ObservableObjectExampleViewModel`) to manage state stored in an external object.
+It showcases the synchronization of state updates between views.

+#### Features

--   `@ObservedObject` for managing external object's state.
+-   `ObservableObject` + `@ObservedObject` for managing external object's state.
 -   Introduces ViewModel for presentation logic.
 -   Two-way data binding with `$` prefix.
 -   Synchronizing username and counter updates between views.